 “Promotion to the Championship was the primary objective at the start of the season.”

-A seventh-place finish does not grant passage to the second tier and, as a result, the crop of players seen the former Jambo’s man “step down” in December.
-Then in April, John Potter, who was heralded by the club as the “natural successor” reverted to his role as Head Coach after an unsuccessful spell in charge.
-Neil McCann, the assistant to both has left the club.
+A seventh-place finish does not grant passage to the second tier.
+As a result, the crop of players seen the former Jambo’s man “step down” in December.
+Four months later, John Potter – who was heralded by the club as the natural successor – reverted to his role as Head Coach after an unsuccessful spell in charge.
+Neil McCann – the assistant to both – has left the club.

 The downturn in fortunes can be traced back to March 2014.
 The team was 14 points ahead of third placed Stranraer with 10 games to go.
-With the best-placed playoff spot all but arithmetically secured, the team combined to win just two of the remaining fixtures, one against bottom club Arbroath, who were eventually relegated.
+With the best-placed playoff spot all but arithmetically secured, the team won two of their remaining fixtures; one against relegation bound Arbroath.

 As the Championship playoffs started, Dunfermline was paired up with the Blues.
-While they lost the first leg, two-one at Stair Park.
-They bounced back and progressed by seeing off Stephen Aitken’s part-timers three-nil after extra-time.
-Relegation-threatened Cowdenbeath saw off Ayr United in the other tie, to set up a Fife Derby final.
+While they lost the first leg, two-one at Stair Park, they bounced back and progressed by seeing off Stephen Aitken’s part-timers three-nil after extra-time.
+Relegation-threatened Cowdenbeath defeated Ayr United in the other semi, to set up a Fife derby final.

-At Central Park, the Pars lead lasted six minutes, as they drew.
-Over 8,000 attendees that descended upon East End Park were expecting a close game.
+At Central Park, the Pars lead lasted six minutes as they drew one each.
+Over 8,000 attendees descended upon East End Park and were expecting a close game.
 However, their prediction was proved wrong in less than a minute.
 The Blue Brazil played up to their nickname as they systematically dismantled the home side to run out three goal winners.

-In the off-season, the perception was that the club’s playing staff strengthened rather than weakened.
+The perception in the off-season was that the club’s playing staff was strengthened rather than weakened.
 2013-14 PFA League One Team of the Year members Andy Geggan and Ryan Williamson were joined by fellow alumni in the form of Stranraer’s wide midfielder Andy Stirling and Ayr United’s top goalscorer Michael Moffat.

-By the end of February, Stirling found himself out on loan to the club that shares his last name.
-As for Michael Moffat, he did not perform to expectations in terms of goals.
-Last term, the tally was 25 in the league for the Honest Men.
-It was just five in his debut outing in the black and white stripes.
-There were only two goals in his last 29 appearances, a disappointing return by his usual standards.
+By the end of February, Stirling found himself out on loan to the club that shares his last name and Moffat did not perform to expectations in terms of goals.
+Last term, he had scored 25 in the league for the Honest Men; it was five in his debut outing for the Pars and two of them in his last 29 appearances.

 That was not the only problem in the attack.
 Ryan Wallace was hampered by injuries throughout the campaign and his ability to score in the double figures was sorely missed.
-Unfortunately the former Hearts youth player failed to make even 10 appearances this season.
-With two of his five run outs coming in the opening week.
+Unfortunately, the former Hearts youth player failed to make 10 appearances this season; two of his five run outs coming in the opening week.

 Delving into the league results, five wins with two goalless draws in the opening nine home fixtures was acceptable form.
 This coincided with six clean sheets and being the last side in the United Kingdom to concede on their own patch.
 All signs to give fans reason to be optimistic about an ending that would appease them.